curblr/curblr-spec/README.md

 # What is CurbLR?
-CurbLR is a data standard for describing urban curb regulations.
+CurbLR is a data standard for describing curb regulations.
 It exists to help government effectively manage and regulate the curb and to support public and private users of city streets.

 CurbLR provides a structured, standardized format that can be used by government agencies, citizens, and companies who want to store and share information about curb regulations, regardless of whether the data are gathered through mapping, crowdsourcing, or machine learning techniques.
 It uses linear referencing to link regulation information back to the street.